Accommodations for Students with Disabilities

 - Disclose his/her disability as it concerns housing needs

 - Provide medical documentation that specifically addresses the need for housing accommodation(s).
 Documentation should be typed or printed on letterhead, dated, signed and legible with the name, title and professional credentials of the evaluator or medical provider.
 All documents need to be recent: should be within six (6) months for psychiatric disorders, and within twelve (12) months for other disabilities.
 Most importantly, the documentation should clearly spell out why it is essential that the accommodation be granted as it pertains to housing.
-This documentation must be submitted within the established timeframe along with the ADA Reasonable Housing Accommodation Request Form to the Director of Housing and Residential Education in Oak Glen Hall
+This documentation must be submitted within the established timeframe along with the ADA Reasonable Housing Accommodation Request Form.

-- If necessary, participate in a conversation with the Office of Housing to determine a reasonable and appropriate accommodation(s)
+- If necessary, participate in a conversation with the Committee/Housing Office to determine a reasonable and appropriate accommodation(s)

-- Request reasonable housing accommodations on an annual basis, within the established timeframes designated by the Office of Housing, following all of the steps outlined above
+- Request reasonable housing accommodations on an annual basis, within the established timeframes designated by the University, following all of the steps outlined above

-A committee (Director of the Center for Access And Success, a representative from the office of Counseling and Student Development, Director of Health Services, Housing Assistant Director) will:
+A committee (Director of the Office of Student Accessibility Services, a representative from the office of Counseling and Student Development, Director of Health Services, Housing Staff) will:

 - Review the student's submitted medical documentation provided by a certified evaluator(s)/medical provider(s) and ADA Reasonable Housing Accommodation Request Form